mcbeth/campliahonany/faq/index.rst

 .. description:
 .. type: text

-- Do I have to wear a mask at all times in camp?
-What if I’ve been vaccinated?
-What if I’ve got asthma?
-What if… A mask must be worn at all times indoors, regardless of vaccination status.
-Masks are not required at other times in camp.

 - I’m an adult coming to camp.
 Do I need to register?
     Yes, everybody that attends camp even for part of a day will need to register.